Petanque - Funny Name, Great Game!

 It doesn't matter at all.
 The French mumble 'Merde' when things go wrong!

 5. How do I apply to become a member?

-The easiest way is to call any one of Colin (0418 552 171), Guy (0408 700 550) or Peter (0428 148 786).
-You complete an Application Form which you can download at the bottom of this page.
-You need two Club Members as sponsors which we can help with.
-Your application will be reviewed by the Club's Committee at its next monthly meeting.
+Complete an Application Form which you can download at the bottom of this page.
+This will be reviewed by the Committee at its next monthly meeting.
 Confirmation will follow shortly afterwards.

 6. What does membership cost?